 Homeschooling in France

-- Child’s intensive practice of a sport or artistic activity
+- A child’s intensive practice of a sport or artistic activity

 - Family’s itinerant nature